Maternity Leave in Texas: How Long It Lasts | Is It Paid?

 Private Industry Employees

-Some women working for employers in the private industry get paid maternity leave in Texas, while many do not.
+Some women working for private-sector employers get paid maternity leave in Texas, while many do not.

 State Government Workers